Chr15t1an/lar-basic-cms/README.md

 ##V2 ToDo's --- Moving forward GO Test Driven Development.
+Tests need to be ran in a separate SQlight database.
 Automate Check Metas & H1's
 Design Admin Components
 Need a method to add Pages with meta_value's from backend.